Theatre Royal, Adelaide: 19th century

-The first performance was held on 13 April 1868 (Easter Monday), a production of All that Glitters is not Gold by J. M. Morton.
+The first performance was held on 13 April 1868 (Easter Monday), a production of All that Glitters is not Gold by John Norton.

 Edgar Chapman became owner of the property shortly afterwards, and it remained in his family for some time.
 The first lessee and director was George Coppin of Coppin, Harwood and Hennings, with stage manager J. R. Greville (1834–1894), a noted comedian.

 Lazar was lessee and manager from 1870, for a time in partnership with one Reuben Mills, suspended while his liquidity was being sorted out, then sole lessee from 1871.
 James Allison joined him as partner in 1873, became sole lessee around 1876.

-In October 1876 Edgar Chapman purchased the Theatre Royal, its hotel and the adjoining shops for £11,000, and lost no time in appointing George R. Johnson architect for a complete rebuild of the theatre.
+In October 1876 Edgar Chapman purchased the Theatre Royal, its hotel and the adjoining shops for £11,000, and lost no time in appointing George Johnson architect for a complete rebuild of the theatre.
 Enlarged to accommodate 3,000 patrons, the theatre became the first example of Victorian theatrical interior design in Adelaide.
 The rebuilt house was opened on 25 March 1878 with an address written by Ebenezer Ward, followed by the opera Giroflé-Girofla with Emily Soldene, Minna Fischer and Clara Vesey.
 These first few years were the heyday of musical theatre.

 In 1883 external fire stairs were erected in response to demands from the City Council.